 “Having witnessed the love the late Nelson Mandela had for children, creating a warm environment that is conducive to childhood development for the SOS Children’s Villages was only fitting to celebrate Mandela’s memory”, said Nathalie Sweeney, Marketing Director for Dulux South Africa.
 The SOS Children’s Villages cares for children who have lost, or are at risk of losing parental care, by providing them with a home and the opportunity to build lasting relationships within a family.
 Changing children’s lives has never been easy, but we are here to give our best to help these young people.

-“As Dulux, we understand the powerful, transformative effect of paint, and we wanted to contribute to the overall well being of these children.
+“As Dulux, we understand the powerful, transformative effect of paint, and we wanted to contribute to the overall well-being of these children.
 Not only does color play an important role in the overall aesthetic of a space, but it can also influence one’s mood and mindset, and the correct colors can even stimulate childhood development,” Sweeney explained.
 Take a look at our social experiments and how colors affect our senses.

 The Ennerdale village was the first of its kind to be established in the country in 1984 and is made up of 16 houses which form part of the family-based care model that the SOS Children’s Villages provides.
 It is one of eight villages throughout the country.
-In addition to painting the village in Ennerdale, Dulux also sponsored paint to the community-based programme that the SOS Children’s Villages runs near their Rustenburg village.
+In addition to painting the village in Ennerdale, Dulux also sponsored paint to the community-based program that the SOS Children’s Villages runs near their Rustenburg village.

 “We are thankful to Dulux for spending their 67 minutes on Mandela Day with us.
 This support makes Dulux a real part of our day-to-day successes in providing a loving home for every child, and will ensure that SOS Children’s Villages continues to make an impact in the lives of the many children who are under our care,” said Stephen Miller, National Director for SOS Children’s Villages South Africa.